 Most people want others to like them.
 Most likely you do too.

-Monitoring how you look to people, or whether they like your work, or if there are enough Facebook Likes, or if you're included in social situations, keeping an eye on successes, failures, life choices…
+Monitoring how you look to people, or whether they like your work, or if there are enough Facebook Likes, or if you're included in social situations, freezing up in performance situations, keeping an eye on successes, failures, life choices…